How the benefits service is performing

 - changes that affect customers getting these benefits.

 We regularly count how long it takes us to deal with new claims and changes, and we publish the results every three months.
-The table shows the figures available so far for the 2015/2016 financial year.
-Senior managers set the target figures that we aim to achieve.
+The table below shows the figures available so far for the current financial year.
+Senior managers set the target figures we aim to achieve.

 'Days to process new claims' is normally the average number of days between the date we receive a claim in our office and the date we make a decision on the claim.